denilsonagostinho/Coursera__Data_science__Getting_and_Cleaning_Data__Course_Project/README.md

 # How it works

-The script run_analysis.R have 5 steps:
+The file `run_analysis.R` is a R script witch have 5 steps:

 * In step 1, it use `rbind()` function to merge the similar data (same number of columns and same entities).
 * In step 2, it take those columns with the mean and standard deviation measures, and it give the correct names according with `features.txt`.